Columbia University, Graduate School of Arts & Sciences

 College of Liberal Arts B.A.
 1984 – Art History

 I am also an archaeologist and art historian of the Ancient Near East.
 My research is on gender, embodiment, adornment and identity related to the Halaf cultural period in prehistoric Mesopotamia (6th Millennium BCE).
 I also excavate in southeastern Turkey and study beads, pendants and figurines from the sites of Domuztepe and Tell Kurdu.
-And am the bead specialist for the sites of Barcın Höyük and Boncuklu Höyük.
+And am the bead and other ornaments specialist for the sites of Barcın Höyük and Boncuklu Höyük.

 Belcher, E. (2014) Embodiment of the Halaf: Sixth Millennium Figurines from Northern Mesopotamia.
 Unpublished Dissertation, Columbia University.